terhechte/cursor-rust-tools/README.md

 -> document symbols is always used first to retrieve individual symbols and fine the one with the highest match likelihood

+   - [ ] start indexing when project is added